How estimating nuisance parameters can reduce the variance (with consistent variance estimation): Variance estimation

-In many settings, it is easy to first estimate $\theta^*$, then plug that into standard software to estimate $\psi^*$.
-This gets us $\hat{\psi}$, see (\ref{EE}).
-One could be tempted to then use the confidence intervals for $\psi^*$ provided by the standard software, as in for example \cite{MSM1} and \cite{MSM2}.
-If the sandwich estimator of the variance is used to construct the confidence intervals for $\psi^*$, this leads to conservative inference, since the sandwich estimator will use
+Often, one will first estimate $\theta$ with standard software (solving (partial) score equations), then plug this $\hat{\theta}$ into standard software to estimate $\psi$.
+This leads to $\hat{\psi}$, see Equation~(\ref{EE}).
+One could be tempted to then use the confidence intervals for $\psi$ provided by the standard software, as in for example \cite{MSM1} and \cite{MSM2}.
+If the sandwich estimator of the variance is used to construct the confidence intervals for $\psi$, this leads to conservative inference, since the sandwich estimator will use

-which is consistent for the variance for the setting where we plug in the true $\theta^*$ (see (\ref{notest})).
-We have shown that this was a larger variance than when $\theta^*$ is estimated: conservative inference.
+which is consistent for the variance in the setting where we plug in the true $\theta$ (see equation~(\ref{notest})).
+Section~\ref{nuisestVAR} shows that this is a larger variance than the variance (\ref{betahatminbetaprime}) when $\theta$ is estimated: conservative inference.